virgili0/Virgilio/content/purgatorio/collect-and-prepare-data/data-preparation.md

 ###  Convert Value Types
 [Different data types](https://pbpython.com/pandas_dtypes.html) carry different kinds of information, and you need to care about this.
 [Here](https://www.geeksforgeeks.org/python-pandas-series-astype-to-convert-data-type-of-series/) is a good tutorial on how to convert value types.
-Remember that Python has some shortcut for doing this (executing `str(3)` will give you back the "3" string) but I recommend you to learn how to do it with Pandas.
+Remember that Python has some shortcut for doing this (executing `str(3)` will give you back the "3" string) but Virgilio recommends you to learn how to do it with Pandas.

 ###  Remove Duplicates
 You don't want to duplicate data, they are noise and occupy space!
 Learn [how to handle them simply](https://www.geeksforgeeks.org/python-pandas-dataframe-drop_duplicates/) with Pandas.